 2. Knees are about the same height as the hips.
 Your thighs should be about parallel to the floor.
-Your thighs and calves form an L-shape in a 90 degree angle.
+Your thighs and calves form an L-shape at a 90-degree angle.

 3. Shoulders are relaxed and upper arms are vertical (about 90 degrees) to the floor when in working position.
 Adjust your chair and desk height if possible.

-4. Hands, wrists and forearms are straight, in line, parallel to the floor.
+4. Hands, wrists, and forearms are straight, in line, and parallel to the floor.
 They form an L-shape with the upper arms.

 5. The head should be in line with the torso.
 Look straight ahead or bend the head slightly.
 Get a small stand for your screen if your desk does not have an elevated part for your screen or laptop.

 Now that we have the correct posture keep a few things in mind that you should absolutely avoid: